 - Funds to support wages of a second security guard to spell off the current guard (C$100 per month) = $1200

-- Long-term wish list: a second concrete water storage tank (reservoir) to make drip watering more efficient = $3000
+- Long-term wish list: a second concrete water storage tank (reservoir) to make drip watering more efficient and to collect rainwater = $1500

 - REPLACED: Drip irrigation infrastructure (4 hectares have been replaced, 2 hectares are now funded.
 Replacement follows a major theft in 2013-14): Plastic piping, junctions, and taps (C$1500 per hectare) = $3000.
 MYRIAD THANKS to generous donors at our Spring 2017 film launch and screenings: the funding for irrigation is in place!